A general guide to the Human Rights Act, with information about your human rights and what you can do if someone doesn't respect them.

 This means an act or activity taken by a public authority which is not a service.
 A public authority carries out a public function when it performs its particular legal duties and powers.
 Examples of public functions are licensing, planning and enforcement of parking.

 ‘Bringing a claim’ means going to court to try to put right a breach of your legal rights, for example your human rights.
-You can also bring a claim in other areas of law.See our full list of legal terms.
+You can also bring a claim in other areas of law.Visit our full listing of Legal Terms

 This is a law that applies to England and Wales which allows people to be detained in hospital (sectioned) if they have a mental health disorder and need treatment.
 You can only be kept in hospital if certain conditions are met.